cirrax/puppet-mollyguard/REFERENCE.md

 Data type: `Hash`

-Hash of additional checks to install, defaults to {}
+Hash of additional checks to install, defaults to {}.
+This parameter is hiera hash merged by default.

 Example (hiera):
   mollyguard::checks: